-1. Open the filler neck.
+- 1.Open the filler neck (6).
 The filler neck is labeled "Water".
-Fill the tank with fresh water (43L (11 gal).
+Fill the tank with fresh water (39L (10 gal).
 The water tank does not have a level sensor.
-The tank is completely full if water flows out of the ventilation nozzle of the water tank.
-Close the filler neck tightly.

-- 2.On the panel with switches (see steering console Fig.5) find switch of the d- "SHOWER PUMP".
+The tank is completely full if water flows out of the ventilation nozzle (7) of the water tank.
+Close the filler neck tightly. - 2.On the panel with switches (see steering console Fig.5) find switch of the f- "SHOWER PUMP".
 The backlight of the switch indicates the activation of the selected mode "ON".
 NEVER ACTIVATE THE PUMP WHEN THERE IS NO WATER IN THE WATER TANK.
 DAMAGE MAY OCCUR. - 3.
 Wait a few seconds for the pump to build up water pressure in the system.
 You can hear the characteristic pump sound.
 The pump works in automatic mode.
-It will turn on periodically to maintain pressure in the system. - 4.Open container with a shower.
+It will turn on periodically to maintain pressure in the system. - 4.Open container with a shower (5).
 There is a marking of the container with a shower: "FRESH WATER".
 Take the shower handset and press the button on it.
 Water will flow as long as you hold down the button. - 5.
 Put the shower handset back in the container after use. - 6.
 On the panel with switches (see steering console Fig.5), turn off the switch "SHOWER PUMP".
 When the switch is not lit, the water pump is switched off.

-To inspect the system, open inspection hatch (Fig.2, Pos.25) and stern seat (Fig.2, Pos.10).

-Inspect hoses and fresh water pump (3).
+To inspect the system open hatch under the left stern seat (Fig.2, Pos.10) and remove the left aft locker (Fig.2, Pos.27).
+Open the deck hatch (9).Inspect hoses and fresh water pump (3).
 Inspect the water tank and its fixing bracket.
 There should be no damage, cracks, scuffs.

-Wash (or replace) the filter if necessary (4).
+Wash (or replace) the filter (4) if necessary.
 There should be no water leakage from the fresh water system.
 If the system is not tight, the pump will run continuously trying to build up pressure.
 Flush the system thoroughly periodically with fresh water to avoid mold and odor.